trusktr/geometry-interfaces/README.md

 (You can rename the file of course.)

+The `global.js` file is usually the one shipped with the last tagged version.
+Execute `npm run build-global` to update the file using the latest content in the repo.

-If you don't want to polyfill everything and you're using a module system, import whatever you need directly.
+If you don't want to polyfill everything and you're using a module system (f.e.
+Rollup, Webpack, Browserify, etc), import whatever you need directly:

 ```js
 import DOMMatrix from 'geometry-interfaces/DOMMatrix'